LiMichael1/ChatterBox/README.md

-# Real Time Connection with Web Sockets
 # Chatter Box
-messaging application
+Real Time Messaging Application with a GUI